Banggai Sea Regency: Administration

 Notes: (a) including three kelurahan - Dodung, Lompio, and Tano Bonunungan. (b) including 10 small offshore islands. (c) including 42 small offshore islands.

-(d) the Bowokan Islands to the southeast of Banggai Island, comprises 91 islands of which the largest is Pulau Salue Besar (Greater Salue Island).
+(d) the Bowokan Islands to the southeast of Banggai Island, comprises 91 islands of which the largest is Pulau Salue Besar (Greater Salue Island, formerly Melilis Island); smaller islands include Timpaus, Telapo and Kemal Karaeng.

 Climate

 Banggai has a tropical rainforest climate (Af) with moderate rainfall from September to December and heavy to very heavy rainfall from January to August.